 Places to Visit

-Overlooking Padstow, Prideaux Place is a fine Elizabethan country house, built in 1592.
-The house is usually open to visitors (except during Covid), as are the gardens and deer park.
+4 miles away, overlooking Padstow, Prideaux Place is a fine Elizabethan country house, built in 1592.
+The house is usually open to visitors, as are the gardens and deer park.

 Padstow harbour is the bustling centre of the town.
 Commercial fishing boats mix with pleasure crafts.
 From here you can catch a ferry to Rock, take a boat trip to watch the sealife, or set out on a fishing trip.

 Also at the harbour is the National Lobster Hatchery.
 It is well worth a visit to see the young lobsters being reared and to understand the work in supporting lobster populations around the Cornish coast.

 Other things to do

 The Camel Trail is one of the best known cycling / easy walking routes in Cornwall, starting in Padstow and following the river Camel 17 miles, via Wadebridge, Bodmin and finishing in Blisland on Bodmin Moor.
 The route is mainly flat and follows the course of the old North Cornwall railway.
 Hire some bikes and cycle through stunning scenery for a great family day out.

 For young children there is the Camel Adventure park, just a mile away.

 For those who like their gin, 3 miles away there is Tarquin's Gin Distillery, offering tours and tasting sessions and the very interesting history of the distillery.

 The Eden Project is only 30 minutes drive from Stoney Nook and a wonderful excursion for gardeners.
 Experience the world's largest indoor rainforest, wander through the Mediterannean Biome and be amazed at the outdoor gardens on a grand scale.